Olorunnisola01/Portfolio-website/content/project/Energy_Aware_FJSP_NSGA2/index.md

 algorithm NSGA-II (Deb et al., 2002), augmented with a greedy local-search refinement applied to every offspring each generation — alternating between machine re-assignment and operation-sequencing moves, keeping any move that Pareto-dominates the current solution.
+The scheduler solves real Brandimarte (1993) FJSP benchmark instances (`mk01`–`mk10`, parsed from the standard Hurink `.fjs` format) rather than synthetic problem instances.
 This project is a compact, independently implemented demonstration of the approach described in Burmeister, Guericke, and Schryen (2024), *Flexible Services and Manufacturing Journal* — see the
 [GitHub README](https://github.com/Olorunnisola01/energy-aware-fjsp-nsga2#readme)
-for the full citation list and an explicit account of what is simplified relative to that paper (random instances rather than the Brandimarte benchmark suite, no exact-solver comparison, a simplified local-search operator).
+for the full citation list and an explicit account of what is simplified relative to that paper (10 of the paper's 15 benchmark instances, no exact-solver comparison, a simplified local-search operator).

 #### Results

-Running the algorithm for 800 generations on a 15-job/4-machine instance converges to an 18-point Pareto front trading off a 200-minute minimum-makespan schedule (higher energy cost) against a 239-minute schedule at the lowest energy cost found — a genuine, non-trivial trade-off surfaced directly from real price data rather than an assumed energy rate.
+Running the algorithm for 800 generations on the `mk01` benchmark instance (10 jobs, 6 machines, 55 operations) converges to a 15-point Pareto front trading off a 42-minute minimum-makespan schedule (higher energy cost) against an 88-minute schedule at the lowest energy cost found — a genuine, non-trivial trade-off surfaced directly from real price data rather than an assumed energy rate.

 See the [GitHub repository](https://github.com/Olorunnisola01/energy-aware-fjsp-nsga2) for the full implementation, convergence plots, and the resulting Gantt